 MEDS M194.
 Bioethics at the Movies.
 0 Credit Hours.

 This elective uses feature and documentary film as a catalyst for theoretical and practical discussions of a series of bioethics topics.
-We also will be looking through the films, treating them as a lens through which to historically understand the evolving relationships between medicine, society, and popular culture.
+Students look through the films, treating them as a lens through which to historically understand the evolving relationships between medicine, society, and popular culture.
 Specific topics to be covered may include: genetics and the social consequences of genetic knowledge; professionalism and humanism in medicine; dying in the 21st century; research with vulnerable populations; illness, disability, and autonomy; research ethics; and access to care, health policy, and health disparities.

 MEDS M195.
 Physicians as Credible Messengers in Firearm Violence Prevention.
 0 Credit Hours.